 Everyone has the right to empowered, healthy, and thriving relationships.
 That includes you.

 mental health | relationships | sexuality | healing + recovery

 Signs and Symptoms of Betrayal Trauma

 Betrayal trauma manifests in various ways.
-Understanding the effects of betrayal trauma can help you and/or your partner take the next steps towards healing.
+Beginning to understand betrayal trauma can help you and/or your partner take the next steps towards healing.
 Some signs and symptoms of betrayal trauma can include, but are not limited to:

 - Panic attacks